CrediBench: Building Web-Scale Network Datasets for Information Integrity: Conclusion

 \section{Conclusion}

-In this work, we introduced \method, a large-scale web graph construction pipeline accompanied by a 1-month snapshot obtained through it, on which we explore the strength of different signals (structural and text content) in learning credibility scores.
-Our results strongly motivate further work to incorporate these signals, which in turn motivates the exploration of temporal aspects in dynamic evolution as greater leverage for predicting credibility scoring of web domain source reliability.
-In turn, such scores should facilitate the tracking and the detection of misinformation at scale.
-By providing this pipeline and the resulting dataset, we aim to advance the field of automatic misinformation detection, which is crucial in today's digital age where LLM-generated content is increasingly permeating digital ecosystems. \begin{ack}
+In this work, we introduced an optimized web graph construction pipeline, accompanied by the large \dataname dataset.
+On these unprecedentedly large graph datasets, we explore the strength of different signals, including structural and text content, in predicting credibility.
+Our empirical findings show that it is important to model all modalities of web domains including the internet topology, temporality and web page text content in order to achieve better credibility score assignment.
+In addition, \dataname datasets are text-attributed temporal graphs thus they serves as a strong starting point for future work to explore more aspects in the temporal evolution of web domains and gain better understanding on how to combat misinformation.
+Through this work, we hope to facilitate the development of scalable, ML-based misinformation detection systems that enhance information veracity to build more trustworthy online information ecosystems.

-This research was supported by the Engineering and Physical Sciences Research Council (EPSRC) and the AI Security Institute (AISI) grant: Towards Trustworthy AI Agents for Information Veracity and the EPSRC Turing AI World-Leading Research Fellowship No. EP/X040062/1 and EPSRC AI Hub No. EP/Y028872/1.
-This research was also enabled in part by compute resources provided by Mila (mila.quebec) and Compute Canada.
+\begin{acks} This research was supported by the Engineering and Physical Sciences Research Council (EPSRC) and the AI Security Institute (AISI) grant: Towards Trustworthy AI Agents for Information Veracity and the EPSRC Turing AI World-Leading Research Fellowship No. EP/X040062/1 and EPSRC AI Hub No. EP/Y028872/1.
+This research was also enabled in part by CIFAR and IVADO.
+The computing resources are provided by Mila (Quebec) and Compute Canada. \end{acks}